Looking out of the window

 ‘On the Western Window Pane’ is a new year long fundraising project organised by the Van Gogh House, presenting 12 artist designed, limited edition posters in its front, West facing window.
 Gray Wielebinski has designed our December poster.

 Artists and writers were invited to create posters drawing out the many-layered narratives from the building’s remarkable history.
-Each artist has taken their own approach to topics ranging from domesticity and mental health to coming-of-age and unionism.
+Each artist has taken their own approach, from coming of age, to colour and unionism.